zazum/vscode-docs/docs/python/debugging.md

         ```python
         import debugpy

-        # Allow other computers to attach to debugpy at this IP address and port.
+        # Allow other computers to attach to debugpy at the following IP address and port:
         debugpy.listen(('1.2.3.4', 5678))

         # Pause the program until a remote debugger is attached